rekharchandran/WIFI-Locatioining-IoT-Analytics/README.md

 •	The positive value 100 is used to denote when a WAP was not detected.

 ### Preprocessing of the Data
-The first thing we’ll do is convert all our features to numeric data types.
-This results in a matrix which we’ll then convert back into a tibble.
-Then removed the variable that contain +100dBm from rows and columns.
-Finally, we will address the many missing values in the data set which are currently a placeholder for the absence of a signal from a WAP.
-The values for the signal range from -104 to 0 dBm with 0 being the strongest signal and -104 being the weakest.
-The original data set used the value of +100 to code for the absence of signal.
-However, we’ll use a value of -110 dBm to represent no signal from a WAP as it corresponds to a signal that is weaker than any WAP signal in the data set.

 ### Intial Exploration of the Data
 We can also visualize how the number of WAPs detected varies across the 3 buildings and across floors.
 The boxplot below shows the distribution of WAPs across the buildings.
 Building 3 has the highest median detected WAPs whereas Building 0 and 1 appear to have similar medians.
 The distribution in building 1 also reaches to the lower end of WAPs detected relative to the other buildings.